Blackmist/csharp-storm-example/README.md

 To build/use, follow the steps in http://azure.microsoft.com/en-us/documentation/articles/hdinsight-storm-develop-csharp-visual-studio-topology/ to learn how to build/deploy C# topologies to Storm on HDInsight.

 NOTE: If you follow through the article above, there's a part about local testing.
-This doesn't seem to work with multiple streams, as the SCP.NET framework only creates one file locally to emulate streams.
-It should probably be updated to create one per stream.
+This doesn't seem to work with multiple streams, as the SCP.NET framework only creates one file locally to emulate streams, and when subsequent components read from it, they get confused on handling multiple streams and throw an exception.
+This is a local testing only thing however, and should not affect running on a cluster.